 - 1. open PROMELA file

-- 2. enter <>csp in LTL text field
+- 2. write ltl pWillEnterC { <>csp } in PROMELA file

-- 3. select Translate to create a 'never claim', corresponding to the negation of the formula
+(as first ltl formula)

-- ensure that Acceptance is selected (SPIN will search for accepting cycles through the never claim)
+- 3. ensure that Acceptance is selected (SPIN will search for accepting cycles through the never claim)

-- 5. ensure Weak fairness is checked
+- 4. ensure Weak fairness is checked

-- 6. select Verify
+- 5. select Verify